magento/devdocs/src/guides/v2.3/config-guide/redis/config-redis.md

 For sessions, it's recommended to enable persistence.
 This can either be done by regular RDB snapshots or by using the AOF persistence logs.
 You can get details of the advantages and disadvantages of RDB and AOF on the [Redis Persistence documentation](https://redis.io/topics/persistence).

-For the cache instance, you should make sure, the instance is set up big enough to store your whole Magento cache in it.
+For the cache instance, you should make sure the instance is set up to be large enough to store your whole Magento cache.
 The required size depends on different factors (like number of products and store views) but the required size of the file system cache gives you the order of magnitude.
 Persistence is not required here as the Magento cache can be restored.
 See also [Redis cache guide](https://redis.io/topics/lru-cache).